 Create a list of the sacrifices you’re ready to make.
 Then do a little research, or talk to those already living these career goals, and see what more might be required from you once you get there.

-All this will help you understand if you’re pursuing the right career objective.
+All this will help you understand if you’re pursuing the right performance goals.

 By writing your goals down, you’re giving your subconscious mind the opportunity to internalize the energy of the goal.
 And it’s only once you’ve got your subconscious on board that the magic can start to happen.